amazon-connect/voicemail-express-amazon-connect/README.md

 ![Voicemail Express Architecture](Docs/Img/VMX3.png)

-## What's new in VMX3 (2024.03.20)
+## What's new in VMX3 (2024.05.01)
--  Simplified deployment process.
--  Removed Salesforce-centric deployment options.
--  All voicemails are delivered as Amazon Connect tasks.
-The option to add other deliver modes will come in a future release.
--  An Amazon Connect flow module named **VMX3VoicemailCoreModule** is provided.
-This provides a standard voicemail experience, sets all required attributes, and records the voicemail.
-You can use this module in any standard Amazon Connect inbound contact flow to provide the voicemail experience without needing to create a custom flow.
--  The VMX3TestFlow has been modified to use the **VMX3VoicemailCoreModule**.
--  Modified transcribe job name to eliminate conflicts.
+-  Resolved an edge case that could allow a voicemail task to be duplicated
+-  Resolved an issue where corrupted or invalid audio files would cause the transcription to fail, resulting in a lost voicemail
+-  Added new messaging to identify KVS startup issues on first run, and to hopefully resolve them
+-  Upgraded all Python functions to 3.12
+-  Reduced the layer size for the Python layer

 ### How it works
 With Voicemail Express, customers can have the option to leave a voicemail for an agent or queue.
 Once the voicemail is recorded, a series of processes take place in the following order: